MayJuun/mayjuun-website/content/blog/1-meta-post.md

 1. the repo where I make all changes: [mayjuun-website]  <--- *fork this repo!!!*
 2. an auto-updated repo that makes a [GitHub page]

-On my end, I make changes to repo #2 via two convenience scripts ([update], [deploy]) to automate my Git commands.
-All I have to do is open a terminal and type:
+On my end, repo #2 is what this website actually displays.
+I make use of two convenience scripts ([update], [deploy]) to automate all my Git commands for this repo.
+All I have to do is open a terminal in ths mayjuun-website folder and type:

 ```terminal
 ./update.sh
 ./deploy.sh
 ```

 ...and I'm done.
-Website is accurate, with all changes implemented and tracked by Git.
+Website is accurate, with all changes implemented and all my layout/content changes tracked in their own separate repo (#1).

 ## Creating a Post